Thyroid Eye Disease Symptoms

 Swollen, puffy eyelids Swollen, puffy eyelids Swollen, puffy eyelids

-Swollen, puffy eyelids
+Swollen, puffy eyelids camera icon

 • Eyelids look red and swollen